Laboratory 2: Timed Game (Simon)

 Laboratory Description

-In this lab, a simple game is built where a player must press a button to match a target color, presented in a sequence.
-A timer is to control the sequence display time and is also used to limit the answer window time and to provide program delays.
+In this lab, a simple game is built consisting of switches and pushbuttons to control the color of an RGB LED in order to match a pattern (see: Simon).
+A timer is used to limit the answer window time and to provide program delays.

 Laboratory Goals